 ConnectHSR is an online vendor registry that provides any interested businesses with a quick and easy way to get connected to high-speed rail business opportunities and stay connected to the High-Speed Rail Project.

-Since the launch of ConnectHSR, the Authority has gained the interest of over 750 registered businesses, which is an increase of 150+ firms from the previous year.
+Since the launch of ConnectHSR, the Authority has gained the interest of over 1,170 registered businesses as of December 31, 2020.

 Small Business Supportive Services Symposium